fredericoco/eng103a_DevOps/README.md

 sudo systemctl status nginx
 ```
 - when you set up the nginx web page, you have to install EVERYTHING in order to get it to work.
 See the provisions file notes from earlier.
 Ironically, see the automating the process of installing for further instructions.
 - After the installation of all the necessary packages make sure you set up an access port, on the AWS website.
+Click on `security`,click on the `security groups` link, then you `add rule`> `customer TCP` > Port Range : `3000` > Source :`anywhere-IPv4` > Description `content is optional but useful for documentation`.]
-## Troubleshooting
+-If everything is done correctly it should work.